How to Clean Automotive Carpet

 How to Clean Automotive Carpet: A Simple Guide

-Why Cleaning Your Automotive Carpet is Important
+Why Cleaning Your Automotive Carpet Matters

-Tools and Materials Needed
+Tools and Materials You’ll Need

-• Vacuum cleaner with hose attachment
+• Vacuum cleaner with hose and crevice attachments

-• Stiff-bristled brush
+• Stiff-bristled brush or upholstery brush

-• Microfiber cloths or towels
+• Microfiber cloths or absorbent towels

-• Spray bottle (for homemade solutions)
+• Spray bottle (for homemade cleaners)

-• Steam cleaner (optional, but highly effective)
+• Steam cleaner (optional, but excellent for deep cleaning)

 • Baking soda (for odor removal)